 The second technique of speech recognisers creation is the feature analysis approach.
 Speaker-independent applications are built in course of development of such type.
 The advantage of systems like these is their ability to recognize the voice of multiple speakers, and no need of their preliminary training.
 The voice input is processed via “linear predictive coding (LPC) or “Fourier transforms”, and then the system finds characteristic similarities between the expected voice input and the actual phrase pronounced by the user.
 This approach has one more benefit – unlike speaker-dependent systems the independent ones can deal with the accent, pitch, volume, speed, etc. which differ from person to person.

 How We Worked on the App with Voice Recognition Technology

 Mobilunity always tries to keep up with the latest trends in the world of high technologies and IT.
 From the video recognition to Android nfc application development as well as video overlay app development we always take an enormous interest in voice recognition system development and other application development technologies.
 We’ve been requested completion of a complex project – voice recognition software app – so our team did profound research on the ways of implementation of the speech recognition features.
 Our cooperation with a customer is currently on a discovery stage.
 We are looking for solutions and existing voice recognition technologies, and studying experience of the well-known systems, the key feature of which is voice recognition.
 For now, we’ve settled on a feature analysis approach to development.
 The best solution for voice recognition application of the type is to create custom artificial neural network (ANN) and perform voice recognition based on existing API’s right from this network.
 The digitalization of the voice input is going to be done with the help of openSMILE(ANN)-lib.
-Synchronization of devices such as cell phone and smartwatch will be done via implementation of distributed function system.
+Synchronization of devices such as cell phone and smartwatch will be done via the implementation of a distributed function system.
 Though the very development hasn’t started yet, speech recognition interface design, created by our team, has already been approved by the customer.
 We hope to take a few steps closer to the invention of perfectly working speech recognition technologies!